dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlWaitForAG/README.md

 # Description

 The `SqlWaitForAG` DSC resource will wait for a cluster role/group to be created.
-This is used to wait for an Availability Group to create the cluster role/group in the cluster.
+When te cluster group is found, it wil search and wait for the Availability Group to become available.
+When the AG is found, it wil wait for one last TimeOut period.

 ## Requirements